GenesysGo/docs-shadow-cloud/learn/README.md

 [**Check out the Shadow VMs Demo from Breakpoint**](../reference/breakpoint-2022-demo.md)

 As mobile compute power and data speeds surge, we're developing _D.A.G.G.E.R._'s permissionless mobile compute and storage through the early-stage Solana Saga Mobile.
-This enhancement supports our existing ecosystem of builders using Shadow Drive in mobile apps. _D.A.G.G.E.R._ Mobile will bring distributed ledger technology for compute and storage to smartphones amid growing AI and gaming demands.
-We aim to make _D.A.G.G.E.R._, including Shadow Drive and mobile implementations, a practical choice for mobile and edge AI solutions, aligning with our roadmap.
+This enhancement supports our existing ecosystem of builders using ShdwDrive in mobile apps. _D.A.G.G.E.R._ Mobile will bring distributed ledger technology for compute and storage to smartphones amid growing AI and gaming demands.
+We aim to make _D.A.G.G.E.R._, including ShdwDrive and mobile implementations, a practical choice for mobile and edge AI solutions, aligning with our roadmap.

 ## **Roadmap**

 There are three areas we focus our developments:

-* The Shadow Drive implementation of _D.A.G.G.E.R._
+* The ShdwDrive implementation of _D.A.G.G.E.R._
-* The Mobile implementation of _D.A.G.G.E.R._ and Shadow Drive
+* The Mobile implementation of _D.A.G.G.E.R._ and ShdwDrive
 * The combination of the above two to support AI evolution

 ## **Putting it all together**